Understanding Speeds and Feed Rates

 Material Removal Rate

 Material Removal Rate (MRR), while not part of the cutting tool’s program, is a helpful way to calculate a tool’s efficiency.
 MRR takes into account two very important running parameters: Axial Depth of Cut (ADOC), or the distance a tool engages a workpiece along its centerline, and Radial Depth of Cut (RDOC), or the distance a tool is stepping over into a workpiece.
+The MRR calculation (seen below) relies on the calculated feed rate.
+The feed rate (IPM) is multiplied by the radial and axial depths of cut to produce the rate of removal.

 The tool’s depth of cuts and the rate at which it is cutting can be used to calculate how many cubic inches per minute (in3/min) are being removed from a workpiece.
 This equation is extremely useful for comparing cutting tools and examining how cycle times can be improved.
+Decreased cycle times leads to higher productivity within a shop, which is what all machinists aim for during production.

 Speeds and Feeds In Practice